This opportunity is exclusively offered to Oakland Catholic rising seniors. Click here for dates and details!

 The College Counseling department also offers Colleges Application Boot Camps during the summer going into senior year.
 This is for seniors only as it involves completing and application for admission.
 A student is unable to apply for college prior to the summer before senior year, unless the student plans to graduate early and skip her senior year.

-RESOURCES DURING COVID
+EVENTS & RESOURCES DURING COVID

 '3RPrep' is offering virtual SAT and ACT prep offerings including free YouTube sessions and free practice tests.
 Click the title above for related links & details.